mynaparrot/plugNmeet-docs/blog/2026-07-13-self-hosted-video-conferencing-ai-openai-plugnmeet.md

 Our provider will automatically attempt to upgrade the HTTP endpoint you provide to its WebSocket equivalent (e.g., `https://api.example.com` becomes `wss://api.example.com`), but your server must be configured to handle this connection type.
 Other services like TTS and summarization will continue to use standard HTTP requests.
 :::

-### Important: Enabling Live Translation
+### Important: Enabling Live Transcription Translation

 One of the most powerful features is the ability to translate live transcriptions in real time.
 To enable this, there is a crucial dependency to be aware of:

-**You must have both the `transcription` and `ai_text_chat` services configured and enabled.**
+**You must have both the `transcription` and `translation` services configured and enabled.**

-The translation process works by taking the finalized text from the transcription service and passing it to the language model configured in the `ai_text_chat` service.
-Without the `ai_text_chat` configuration, the system won't know which model to use for the translation task, and it will fail silently.
+The translation process works by taking the finalized text from the transcription service and passing it to the language model configured in the `translation` service.
+Without the `translation` configuration, the system won't know which model to use for the translation task, and it will fail silently.

 Therefore, a minimal setup for live transcription with translation would look like this: